 District Headlines & Features

-As a former performing arts teacher, I am thrilled to be joining the Nautilus community and coming to a STEAM school where the arts is emphasized!
+As a former performing arts teacher, I am thrilled to be part of the Nautilus community and a STEAM school where the arts is emphasized!
 I earned a bachelors in history from the University of Puget Sound, a master's in teaching from Seattle University, and a master's in education leadership and administration from Columbia University.
-I most recently was the Assistant Principal at Mark Twain Elementary.
-I bring a relentless commitment to serving scholars, staff, and families.
+My journey began in Seattle Public Schools where I served as a performing arts teacher and general classroom teacher across grades 1-5.
+Supporting leadership development is a passion of mine, and I also led professional trainings for school leadership teams in Seattle to ensure decision making is grounded in data, equity, and stakeholder involvement.
+Before my position as Nautilus principal, I served the Mark Twain community as assistant principal.
+I bring a relentless commitment to serving scholars, staff, and families to my work each day and truly love what I do.
 Together, we will pave the way for equitable outcomes in alignment with the FWPS aspirational goals and strategic plan.